executors/executors/explanatory.md

 runtime.
 Providing executors the opportunity to specialize for cases where it is known at compile time that no dependency exists avoids both hazards.

+Moreover, common types of executor may not naturally create execution in terms of continutions on futures. `bulk_async_execute` is a better match for these cases because it does not require a predecessor dependency.

 ### `bulk_async_post`

     template<class Executor, class Function, class Factory1, class Factory2>